fairechaud/cypress-test/README.md

 ## IMPORTANT

-'''
-for context on usage, refer to requirements.md
+For context on usage, refer to the [requirements](./requirements.md) file.
-'''

 **Framework and Language Requirements:**
     - *Selected Framework*: The automation test suite was developed using **Cypress.**